 The appetizers run to the greasy-fingered side of the spectrum: from Harpoon Harry’s World Famous Jumbo Wings and the Spicy Sweet Fried Pickles to the Firecracker Shrimp, Mega Nachos, and Cheesy Seafood Dip.

-Surf and turf reigns among the main entrees: the Grouper Filet, Harry’s Crab Cakes, the Delmonico Rib Eye, Harpoon Harry’s World Famous Seafood Bucket, and more.
+Surf and turf reign among the main entrees: the Grouper Filet, Harry’s Crab Cakes, the Delmonico Rib Eye, Harpoon Harry’s World Famous Seafood Bucket, and more.
 If you’re in the mood for something handheld, consider a burger or the Philly Steak & Cheese, Caribbean Fish, or another sandwich.

 The most postcard-perfect dessert?
 That’d have to be the Key Lime Tower, a multi-tiered pie edged and topped with lime and whipped cream.
 A presentation worthy of the Florida Keys!